AdamFenton/meetingNotes/meetingNotes.md

 ![](clump_profiles_nfc.png)
 ![](specific_angular_momentum_nfc.png)

-I need to plot these clumps with different values on the graph thats shows M,R and L as a function of R.
+ <font size="4">I need to plot these clumps with different values on the graph thats shows M,R and L as a function of R. You can actually see than the blue and yellow lines (clumps 3 and 4) do have weak first cores rather than no core at all and these two do trace one another in all 7 of the above plots.
+It it hard to make out on these plots but perhaps there is a subgroup that seperates the green and red lines or maybe its just a question of mass.
+I want to explore this a bit more, like where to the clumps with no first core form in the disc and at what **time**?
+.</font>

 ### All clumps M,R and L as a function of R